zendesk/app_scaffold/README.md

 - [standardJS](https://standardjs.com/) JS linting

-standardJS is a javascript style guide, it helps catching style issues or code errors, and automatically format code for you.
+standardJS is a javascript style guide, it helps catching style issues or code errors, and automatically formats code for you.

 - [Jest](https://jestjs.io/) Javascript testing framework

 Jest is bundled with JSDom and built on top of Jasmine.
 It's more than just a ReactJS testing framework.
-At Zendesk Apps team, we use it for unit testing and integration testing on our official apps.
+In the Zendesk Apps team, we use it for unit and integration testing of the Official Apps.
+It also includes a good test coverage toolset out of the box.

 ## Folder structure